vkguru/Nigerian-States/README.md

 - `cd` into the folder "Nigerian-States.
 - Create your own branch a give it a name e.g dev_chisom
 - Now, open the States.md the file and other your own part to complete the lists of states.
-- Then create a PR for merge.
+- Then create a Pull Request (PR) to the "main" branch for merge.